Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 # built-in controller input from the game

-This re enables the original game xinput controller.
+This re enables the original game xinput controller support for the game.

 Go to releases and download